Q2)

 and avoid and resolve blocks to healthy shared

 intimacy.
-Are your family members clear on
+Are your family teens and adults clear on

 top